Skip to content

 The download ID is the reference to the downloadable file’s temporary storage location.

-Use the tempContents.downloadTempFile function with the download ID to get the file.
-Use the fileSaver.saveAs function to invoke the save dialog box in the browser.
+Use the tempContents.downloadTempFile function with the download ID to retrieve the file.
+Use the fileSaver.saveAs function to open the browser’s save dialog.

 try {